Skip to Content

 Becker Vineyards

-The sizable tasting area at Becker Vineyards was nearly empty during my off-season visit, so I had plenty of time to chat with the knowledgeable staff and the couple across from me who was celebrating their honeymoon.
+Becker Vineyards makes some of the area’s best wine at a property overflowing with vineyards and lavender.
+During my last off-season visit, the tasting room was nearly empty, so I had plenty of time to chat with the knowledgeable staff and a couple who was celebrating their honeymoon.
 But I was warned that weekends can be very crowded thanks to the vineyard’s popularity and featured live music.

 Augusta Vin